 - Inspect commercial electrical connections including power sockets and wiring cases at least once a year

-Combustible materials including paper and bin liners can play a big role in spreading office fires.
+Combustible materials, including paper and bin liners, can play a big role in spreading office fires.
 These materials are most often required and hence cannot be completely removed or banned in the offices.
-Considering this, it is ideal to enforce certain precautionary measures to prevent fire mishaps.
+Considering this, it is ideal for enforcing certain precautionary measures to prevent fire mishaps.

-- Office waste collected on a should be taken out on a daily basis
+- Office waste collected should be taken out daily

 - Enforce a clean desk policy which requires the employees to store away loose papers and files in cabinets unless required